Table of Contents

 opkg install remux

-Pressing the middle button on the tablet will open the task manager, allowing you to switch between installed applications.
+Press the middle button on the tablet to open the task manager.
+From there you can switch between the apps you have installed.

 The nao interface exposes three repositories: